Spelkington/triangle/Laws/Constitution.md

 The Legislature of our Chapter shall vote on matters regarding the cause and organization of our Chapter and Fraternity, or any other matter where the approval of a quorum of our Chapter is deemed to be in good faith.

-In general, the Legislature of our Chapter shall be deemed to have a valid quorum when at least ***one-third*** of the voting-eligible Brothers of the Legislature are in attendance.
+In general, the Legislature of our Chapter shall be deemed to have a valid quorum when at least ***one-half*** of the voting-eligible Brothers of the Legislature are in attendance.
 Exceptions to this standard of quorum may be made in special circumstances.

 Alumni Brothers of our Chapter present at a convention of the Legislature shall retain the right to vote on matters presented to the Legislature.
 The presence of Alumni Brothers of our Chapter shall contribute to the count of the quorum but shall not influence the validity of the quorum.